Best Wireless Keyboards iMore 2021

 Best Overall: Apple Magic Keyboard

 My wireless keyboard needs are pretty simple, and the Apple Magic Keyboard fits the bill.
-I only use one occasionally with my iPad when I want to travel light, and I don't want to bring my laptop.
+I only occasionally use my iPad when I want to travel light, and I don't want to bring my laptop.
 Apple's Magic Keyboard is lightweight and easy to pack.
+I also use it occasionally when I want to place my laptop on a riser and use a separate keyboard and mouse to work.

 - Comfortable typing experience